 Take all the industry courses you can find.
 Learn all the destinations.
 You have to familiarize yourself or you have nothing to say when clients call.
 When I started out, I only know about travel to the places I had been myself.
 Otherwise I would have to fake it.
 The truth is, travel is a hard business to be new in.
 There’s no way to know everything about every destination and travel type out there.
 There’s no one to tell you a list of every cruise line out there with a comparison list of their pros and cons.
 You learn as you do it.
 So any head starts you can give yourself by taking all the available courses out there for new travel agents, the better.

 Along with that, I recommend being honest with your clients, saying, “I’m new at this, but I’m with a great organization, I have access to experts and resources, and I’ll be able to take good care of you.”

-2. In your early years, how did build up your clientele?
+2. In your early years, how did you build up your clientele?

 There is also no doubt that being community-oriented/involved is huge.

 3. Why do you think you’ve become so successful?
 What keeps your clients coming back to you over and over, vs. using the internet or a different travel advisor?

 Relationships.
 I never saw myself as a salesperson – even when I’m selling, it doesn’t feel like I’m selling.
 And understanding how to have personal relationships with people – for example, I’ve had client relationships with people for over 25 years and I’ve never met them face-to-face.
 It’s about building up relationships, remembering things about people.
 I started booking travel before the Internet, so I did all the family vacations for people, got to know the family really well, and could authentically ask about Grandma the next time they contacted me.
 Then when they were ready to take the kids to go look at colleges and figure out where to stay near the college, I’m the one they came to.
 Now their kids are calling me for their honeymoons, and that’s a lot of fun.